 Building a new home is exciting, but have you decided on insulation yet?

-The right insulation, installed correctly can make a dramatic difference to both the ‘livability’ of your home and your household budget.
+The right insulation, installed correctly, can make a dramatic difference to both the ‘livability’ of your home, greenhouses, playhouses and other buildings, as well as your household budget.
+By keeping your home at a comfortable temperature, you can reduce your energy consumption and save money on your energy bills.

 Home insulation is not a cookie-cutter project; it is a customized plan based on several elements.
 Each home is different, having unique insulation needs and requirements.
 Factors to consider include the home’s design, structure, cooling and heating systems, location, and climate.
 However, one thing remains true: homes need proper insulation.